 TOP OF PAGE

-While it’s true that fish contains levels of mercury, dioxins and PCBs, the concern as been greatly overemphasized and it turns out that fish is very safe to eat, even in high quantity.
+While it's true that fish contains levels of mercury, dioxins and PCBs, the concern has been greatly overemphasized and it turns out that fish is very safe to eat, even in high quantity.
 In fact, fish offers so many health promoting factors including the famous omega-3 fatty acids that not eating fish is actually a bad idea.

 First of all, we have a natural ability to cope with a certain amount of mercury because fish has always contained some amount, even before we came and changed the ecosystem.
 This is in part due to levels of mercury in the sea because of volcanoes.
-This might be why most fish contains large amounts of selenium, which effectively binds with mercury and prevent it from binding to other cells like brain cells.
+This might be why most fish contains large amounts of selenium, which effectively binds with mercury and prevents it from binding to other cells like brain cells.